-An MSP can help you save money on both hardware and software firewalls, giving you an added layer of security to your network.
+An MSP can also help you save money on both hardware and software firewalls, giving you an added layer of security to your network.
 Firewalls are most commonly used to monitor traffic and block unwanted intruders, like hackers and keyloggers.

 Managed Service Providers can protect a single device or an entire network, and next generation firewalls, like Barracuda, can track multiple applications at one time.

 Cybersecurity Ventures predicts that a ransomware attack will strike a business every 14 seconds by the end of the year.
-Your business needs a plan to prevent data loss, and an MSP that is certified and qualified as an MSSP (Managed Security Service Provider) can help you make sure your data is secure.
+Your business needs a plan to prevent data loss, and an MSP that is as certified and qualified as an MSSP (Managed Security Service Provider) can help you make sure your data is secure.

 According to CSO, 72% of companies use MSPs for backup and disaster recovery.

 An MSP can help you get cheaper cloud storage options, and some MSPs offer automatic data backup.
-Teaming up with an MSP/MSSP will give you peace of mind in knowing that your data is protected and your network secure.
+Teaming up with an MSP/MSSP will give you peace of mind in knowing that your data is protected and your network is secure.

 A quality MSP knows how to communicate and interact with its customers.
 In addition to browsing an MSP’s website, search for them on google and social media to see how well they engage with customers and offer relevant information.

 Check out online reviews and watch for specific keywords that match your company’s needs, like how well the potential MSP manages security, customizes services, and acknowledges complaints.